itsDigvijaysing/What-I-Learned/Cpp/Cpp.md

 ```

 You can also define a read-only variable or a constant in C++ by using the keyword `const`.
+String are nothing but array of char, so if we want to change something just write `s[index]=change` & String will be changed in that way.

 #### Primitive Data Types
 | Type      | Description                       | Example         |
 |-----------|-----------------------------------|-----------------|